-SAILING SHIPS OF OLD QUILT: The ship blocks are cheater blocks and the blue/gray alternate blocks look like waves.
+SAILING SHIPS OF OLD QUILT: These blocks are cheater blocks and the blue/gray alternate blocks look like waves.
 The red border around each ship was part of the panel.
-The border was a solid navy blue.
+The outside border was a solid navy blue.

 I like using panels for quilts – they make for a fun project and a way to save time on piecing or applique.
 Think outside the box and be creative.